Tres Vírgenes: El Virgen

 El Virgen is by far the most conspicuous of the three.
 It is made up of at least 6 scoria cones all spread out around the Virgen volcano.
 Three of these cones are on the southern flank of El Azufre and they have elongated and coalesced shapes and are crudely aligned in N-S direction.
 They cover an area of 0.46 km and averages a height of 0.06 km.
 These scoria cones consist of massive grain supported poorly sorted fallout beds.
 It also consists of 6 andesite lava being the Cueva de Gel, Lower Pintos, Upper Pintos, Lower Virgen, Pintos dacite, and Upper Virgen andesite lava.
 Adding to the andesites has one neck which serves as a feeding vent of the volcano and is almost entirely covered by younger deposits of the volcano.
-The Virgen dacite lava cone is the only cone and represents the main structure of the La Virgen strap cone.
+The Virgen dacite lava cone is the only cone and represents the main structure of the La Virgen stratocone.
 As well as there being many andesite lavas there are 4 lava domes.
 The Mezquital dacite lava dome is made up of two and they are located on the southern apron of the Virgen volcano.
 El Virgen is by far the most complex of the three volcanoes as you can see by everything that it consists of such as the lavas, cones, and domes.